Anal Wart SurgeryEn Español (Spanish Version)

 - Spinal anesthesia

-—numbing medicine is injected into your back and makes the lower half of your body numb
+—numbing medication is injected into your back and makes the lower half of your body numb

 - General anesthesia